 At present, the Bank is following the Basic Indicator Approach for computation of capital charge for Operational Risk.
 The Bank is putting concerted efforts to further improve its Operational Risk management systems & procedures.
-The Bank has framed and implemented Key Risk Indicator and Risk & Control Self-Assessment frameworks, for assessment & monitoring of operational risks.
-Further, the Bank has procured Comprehensive Operational Risk Evaluator system (CORE) for management of operational risks.
-The Bank has been collecting operational risk loss data through CORE system and categorizing into various loss event types in accordance with the RBI guidelines.
-Training programmes on Operational Risk Management are periodically conducted for continued sensitization of field functionaries as well as officers working at various at operational levels, to strengthen the first line of defence.
-ORM Section is also conducting Stress Testing exercise for Operational Risk Losses and its impact on capital and profit.
+The Bank has framed and implemented Key Risk Indicator and Risk & Control Self-Assessment frameworks for identification & assessment of Operational Risks.
+Further, the Bank has procured Comprehensive Operational Risk Evaluator System (CORE) for management of operational risks.
+The Bank has also been collecting operational risk loss data and categorizing into various loss event types in accordance with the RBI guidelines.
+ORM Section also conducts Stress Testing exercise periodically for Operational Risk Losses to study its impact on capital and profit.
+Training programmes on Operational Risk Management are periodically conducted for continued sensitization of field functionaries as well as officers working at various at operational levels to strengthen the first line of defence.